 In order to facilitate the purchase of shares by employees as described above, the Group has granted a loan to the Employee Companies.
-The loan bears interest at a rate of 3% per annum and is repayable upon the sale of the shares by employees, termination of employment or within two years, whichever comes first.
-Please refer to note 12 for details.
+The loan bears interest at a rate of 3.0% per annum and is repayable upon the sale of the shares by employees, termination of employment or within two years, whichever comes first.
+Please refer to Note 12 for details.
 The interest rate is determined with reference to fair market prices and therefore no interest-related compensation expense is recorded.
+Upon the expiry of the loan agreement on December 17, 2016, the repayment of the loan was further extended to June 2018 and the loan is interest-bearing at a rate of 3.0% per annum.

-According to FASB ASC 505-10-45, the loan is recorded as a separate line of deduction from equity in the Group's consolidated balance sheet as of December 31, 2014 and 2015.
+According to FASB ASC 505-10-45, the loan is recorded as a separate line of deduction from equity in the Group's consolidated balance sheets as of December 31, 2015 and 2016.
 Interest income accruing from the loan is recognized as non-operating income.
-None of the loans to employees have been repaid up to the date of this report and total balance thereof as of year-end was RMB268,829 (US\$41,500).
+None of the loans to employees have been repaid and total balance thereof as of December 31, 2016 was RMB288,135 (US\$41,500).